The Shallow Man Guide to Amsterdam Zuid

 In the PC Hoofdstraat, the usual laws of nature are ignored.
 Silver Foxes walk from shop to shop with young chickens arm in arm.
-In spite of the Netherlands being a supremely flat country, the street is full of 4×4 Porsche Cayenne’s, and Range Rovers, very handy for navigating any off-road shortcuts or hills that might suddenly appear in the middle of the city.
-If you’re interested in learning Japanese, hang around the Chanel store, as hordes of Japanese people can be seen running from there onto Louis Vuitton, Burberry and other boutiques in the street.
+Despite the Netherlands being a supremely flat country, the street is full of 4×4 Porsche Cayenne’s, and Range Rovers, which are very handy for navigating any off-road shortcuts or hills that might suddenly appear in the middle of the city.
+If you’re interested in learning Japanese, hang around the Chanel store, as hordes of Japanese people can be seen running from there onto Louis Vuitton, Burberry and other boutiques on the street.

 If you are able to recognize Dutch celebrities, then this is the place where football players, celebrity Lawyers, actors, chefs and various reality tv C to D listers like to be seen.
-Lots of intense looking women, with deathly stares, high heels, Louis Vuitton handbags and sunbed tans can be seen flitting from store to store while simultaneously shouting into their smartphones.
+Many intense-looking women, with deathly stares, high heels, Louis Vuitton handbags and sunbed tans, can be seen flitting from store to store while simultaneously shouting into their smartphones.

 Wealthy types in Aston Martins, Ferraris and other luxury cars can be seen driving slowly up and down the street.
-Then usually sit at one of the several cafes, where a number of Golddiggers hover, ravenously like vultures, waiting to pick over the carcass of a discarded antelope.
+Then usually sit at one of the several cafes, where several Golddiggers hover, ravenously like vultures, waiting to pick over the carcass of a discarded antelope.

-From the PC Hooftstraat, take a walk along the Van Baerlestraat and you’ll come to the fabulous Conservatorium Hotel, a five-star masterpiece, which in spite of allowing Justin Bieber to stay there, is still a nice place to visit.
+From the PC Hooftstraat, take a walk along the Van Baerlestraat, and you’ll come to the fabulous Conservatorium Hotel, a five-star masterpiece, which despite allowing Justin Bieber to stay there, is still a nice place to visit.
 Having snared their prey in a PC Hooftstraat cafe, the next stop will be on to the Tunes cocktail bar for some of the best cocktails that you can find in Amsterdam.
 A cosmopolitan crowd tends to migrate here.
-Golddiggers, old money, the nouveau riche, expats, curious locals and wealthy guests of the Hotel all mingle to create a fabulous atmosphere in this unusually well designed and run establishment.
+Golddiggers, old money, the nouveau riche, expats, curious locals and wealthy guests of the Hotel all mingle to create a fabulous atmosphere in this unusually well-designed and run establishment.

-Walk further along and you have the Concertgebouw, an acoustic and visual beauty of a place.
-Behind the Concertgebouw, you’ll find homes that contain an interesting mix of Amsterdam old money, the newly rich, be it through death or divorce, and a smattering of Expats.
-There are some delightful restaurants in this neighbourhood described in more detail in some of my other posts.
+Walk further along, and you have the Concertgebouw, an acoustic and visual beauty of a place.
+Behind the Concertgebouw, you’ll find homes with an interesting mix of Amsterdam old money, the newly rich through death or divorce, and a smattering of Expats.
+Some delightful restaurants in this neighbourhood are described in more detail in some of my other posts.
 Property in the Museum Quarter is incredibly expensive.
 Unless you are about to divorce a wealthy partner or about to come into a lot of money, I would think twice before looking to live there.
 It’s reassuringly overpriced.

 Head East along the Van Baerlestraat and you’ll come to Roelof Hartplein.
-Beyond there you’ll enter the neighbourhood called the Pijp which is one of the most desirable neighbourhoods in Amsterdam.
+Beyond there, you’ll enter the neighbourhood called the Pijp, which is one of the most desirable neighbourhoods in Amsterdam.
 Bars, cafes, restaurants, delicatessens (Foodies) and more bars.
-The Albert Cuyp market, where I’d advise you to check your fruit carefully before parting with your money, as there are a few charlatans selling fresh fruit on top which hides rotting mouldy produce underneath, not unlike illegal aliens packed into the back of a lorry.
-The Pijp is a wonderful, vibrant exciting place.
-Rental prices are typically high, however, there are some good deals if you are not in a hurry.
+The Albert Cuyp market, where I’d advise you to check your fruit carefully before parting with your money, as a few charlatans are selling fresh fruit on top which hides rotting mouldy produce underneath, not unlike illegal aliens packed into the back of a lorry.
+The Pijp is a wonderful, vibrant, exciting place.
+Rental prices are typically high; however, there are some good deals if you are not in a hurry.
 It’s also a good time to buy property in the area as prices have remained fairly static in the last couple of years due to the economic crisis.
 Many apartments in the neighbourhood have students or young people sharing.
-A certain well-known consultancy firm has also been cramming as many of its overseas employees into apartments as possible, which has led to some issues with the local council.
+A well-known consultancy firm has also been cramming as many overseas employees into apartments as possible, which has led to some issues with the local council.
 If you are a car owner, you’ll need lots of patience as it’s easier to find a straight Lady Gaga fan than a parking place in this neighbourhood after six pm.